jamclean23/hll-companion/README.md

 This app uses the pynput library for listening for and executing key/mouse events.
 As a result, it can trigger flags from most anti-virus software.
 Downloading homebrew software from the internet is always a toss up, and I advise you to use your best judgement when installing any software.
 However, the source code for the app is available on this repository, and I invite you to look through it.
 Here are the instructions for downloading on Google Chrome and adding an exception for Windows Defender:

-1. Install [7-zip](https://www.7-zip.org/) if you don't already have it installed.
-2. Click here to go to the Google Drive: [Hll Companion](https://drive.google.com/file/d/1x7emlJebSJpgXhV_slgBzGi_pQYtShHO/view?usp=sharing)
+1. Click here to go to the Google Drive: [Hll Companion](https://drive.google.com/file/d/1biZRhVYarWC0FqG2UjF2KotvagzNusrM/view?usp=sharing)
-3. Click the download button in the upper right hand corner.
+2. Click the download button in the upper right hand corner.
-4. In the downloads folder, right click on hllcompanion.7zip, and extract the file.
+3. In the downloads folder, right click on "Hll Companion.zip", and extract the folder.
+4. In your extracted folder, right click on "Hll Companion.exe" and Run as administrator.
-5. Windows Defender will have a popup in the bottom right of the screen.
-Click it to open the window.
+5. Windows will display a popup saying that it blocked an unrecognized file.
+Click "More info", then "Run anyway"
-6. Under current threats, click the dropdown and choose "Allow on device".
-7. You're good to go!
+6. You're good to go!
 The exe is portable, and will run from the location of your choice.
+If your resolution isn't 1920x1080, make sure to change it in the settings.